mikeroyal/Node.js-Guide/README.md

 [Node.js](https://nodejs.org/) is a JavaScript runtime built on Chrome's V8 JavaScript engine that lets developers write command line tools and server-side scripts outside of a browser.

+[Node.js Build Working Group](https://github.com/nodejs/build) maintains and controls infrastructure used for continuous integration (CI), releases, benchmarks, web hosting (of nodejs.org and other Node.js web properties) and more.

+[The OpenJS Foundation](https://openjsf.org/) is made up of 32 open source JavaScript projects including Appium, Dojo, Electron, jQuery, Node.js, and webpack.
+The foundation's mission is to support the healthy growth of JavaScript and web technologies by providing a neutral organization to host and sustain projects, as well as collaboratively fund activities that benefit the ecosystem as a whole.

 [Set up NodeJS on WSL 2](https://docs.microsoft.com/en-us/windows/nodejs/setup-on-wsl2)

 [Getting started with Node.js in Google Cloud](https://cloud.google.com/nodejs/getting-started)